Right off the bat, you should know that there’s no natural deodorant and antiperspirant on the market that is 100% natural.

-There’s a lot of concern (and misinformation) available about the short and long-term side effects of using Aluminum-based antiperspirants.
-This has led to the popularity of Aluminum-free deodorant, Paraben-free antiperspirants, and more “natural” alternatives.
+There’s a lot of concern (and misinformation) available about the short- and long-term side effects of using aluminum-based antiperspirants.
+This has led to the popularity of aluminum-free deodorants, paraben-free antiperspirants, and more “natural” alternatives.

-One of the biggest concerns is that using Aluminum-based antiperspirants can increase your likelihood of getting breast cancer.
-However, both the National Cancer Institute and the American Cancer Society unequivocally agree that there’s no scientific evidence that links Aluminum-based antiperspirants with breast cancer.
+One of the biggest concerns is that using aluminum-based antiperspirants can increase one's likelihood of getting breast cancer.
+However, both the National Cancer Institute and the American Cancer Society unequivocally agree that there’s no scientific evidence that links aluminum-based antiperspirants with breast cancer.

 The most common side effects of antiperspirants are less extreme, yet can be unpleasant.
 These include skin irritation, itchiness, and dry skin.